ShenghaoWu/ShenghaoWu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-[Update Jan 2025] I recently joined Amazon as a research scientist to work on AI + decision-making.
+[Update Jan 2025] I recently joined Amazon AGI as an applied scientist to work on post-training of Nova, Amazon's multi-modal foundation model.

 I graduated with a joint Ph.D. between the [Neuroscience Institute](https://www.cmu.edu/ni/) 🧠  and the [Machine Learning Department](https://www.ml.cmu.edu/) from CMU.
 I was fortunate to be advised by Prof. [Byron Yu](https://users.ece.cmu.edu/~byronyu/index.html), Prof. [Matthew Smith](https://smithlab.net/), and Prof. [Brent Doiron](https://brainmath.bsd.uchicago.edu/).
 I have been working on machine learning algorithms to automate and accelerate scientific discovery and decision-making processes.
 I have also worked with Prof. [Leila Wehbe](https://www.cs.cmu.edu/~lwehbe/publications.html) and Prof. [Aaditya Ramdas](http://www.stat.cmu.edu/~aramdas/) on individual identification and privacy in brain recordings, and Prof. [Woody Zhu](https://sites.google.com/view/woodyzhu/home?authuser=0) on generative models and causal inference.